-The National Association for College Admission Counseling put together a list of questions that students should consider asking during interviews.
+The National Association for College Admission Counseling also recommends students ask questions during interviews.
 It includes the following:

 • What social options are available?

-Students can ask questions about their prospective majors, campus life, class environments, anything they’d like.
+Students can ask questions about their prospective majors, campus life, class environments, and anything they’d like that will help bring them closer to deciding on the right college.
 They should have a list of their questions written down before the interview.